matter-in-motion/mm-post/README.md

 or

 * status — filter by post's status.
-* created — integer or array, timestamp.
-A timestamp to filter posts by created date.
-When two timestamps in the array provided it returns only posts between this timestamps.
+* created — integer or array, timestamp, to filter the posts by created date.
+When two timestamps in the array provided, returns only posts between this timestamps.
-* published — integer or array, timestamp.
-A timestamp to filter posts by published date.
-When two timestamps in the array provided it returns only posts between this timestamps.
+* published — integer or array, timestamp, to filter posts by published date.
+When two timestamps in the array provided, returns only posts between this timestamps.
 * author — uuid, to filter posts by its author.
-* tags — array of tag's slugs to filter by.
+* tags — an array of tag's slugs to filter by.
 You can use `-tag` to filter *out* posts that *have* this tag.
 * order — string, the field name to order the posts by.
 Possible values `published`, `-published`, `created`, `-created`.
 * limit — number, limit the number of returned posts.
 Can't be bigger than the limit in the settings.
 * quantity — boolean, returns a number of posts instead of posts itself.